Natsiopoulos/ARDL/JOSS-paper/paper.md

 # Summary

-`ARDL` [@ardl-pkg] is an `R` package that aims to help users in the modeling process of Autoregressive Distributed Lag (ARDL) and Error Correction Models (ECM) which are widely used in various economic applications.
-Also, these models are used in the context of cointegration analysis as a platform to test and analyze the levels (long-run) relationship between variables, and so the ARDL package provides the tools towards the bounds test for cointegration [@Pesaran2001].
+Autoregressive Distributed Lag (ARDL) and Error Correction Models (ECM) are widely used in various economic applications as they are very flexible.
+Also, these models are used in the context of cointegration analysis as a platform to test and analyze the levels (long-run) relationship between variables.
+One of the most popular such tests is the bounds test proposed by @Pesaran2001 which allows testing for cointegration while at the same time estimates the level relationship.

+# Statement of need

-`ARDL` is implemented in such a way that researchers can use it as a full featured tool for this specific type of analysis and students of all levels can be aware of how each piece of code works through the analytical [manual](https://cran.r-project.org/web/packages/ARDL/ARDL.pdf) and the examples which cover every functionality of the package.
+`ARDL` [@ardl-pkg] is an `R` package that aims to help users in the modeling process of ARDL and ECM and it also provides the tools towards the bounds test for cointegration. `ARDL` is implemented in such a way that researchers can use it as a full featured tool for this specific type of analysis and students of all levels can be aware of how each piece of code works through the analytical [manual](https://cran.r-project.org/web/packages/ARDL/ARDL.pdf) and the examples which cover every functionality of the package.
+A recent example is @Qiu2021 where the software was used to forecast tourist arrivals through an ARDL model, amonth other methods.

 # State of the field